Ben Jonson Biography

-Birthday: June 11, 1572
+Birthday: June 11, 1572 (Gemini)

-Born in: Westminster, London, England
+Born In: Westminster, London, England

 A highly acclaimed, literary figure from the 17trh century, Ben Jonson is widely hailed as ‘one of the most vigorous minds that ever added to the strength of English literature'.
 Second only to the world’s most legendary literary icon, William Shakespeare, this dramatist, poet and actor was best known for his satirical and comedy plays.
 His writings played a pivotal role in shaping English stage comedy and poetry.
 Some of his well-known works include, 'Every Man in His Humour ', 'Volpone, or The Foxe', 'The Alchemist', 'Bartholomew Fayre: A Comedy', 'The Coronation Triumph', 'The Speeches at Prince Henry's Barriers', 'Pleasure Reconciled to Virtue' and 'The Staple of News'.
 Unfortunately, all through his life he became a victim of many controversies be it on the personal front, political or artistic.
 His legacy, however, continues to live.
 He played a major influence on playwrights across the world.
 It was he who popularised the genre of comedy, referred to as ‘comedy of humours’ in stage play.